1homas/Ansible_AWS_EC2_Instance/README.md

     pipenv install ansible boto boto3 botocore
     pipenv shell
     ```

+    If you have any problems installing Python or Ansible, see [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 2. Export your AWS Access & Secret keys into your terminal environment: